Jul 30, 2020

 - Post our Anti-Racism signs as a constant reminder that there is zero-tolerance for racism at our workplaces at all EllisDon sites.

 - Creation of ABEEL (Alliance of Black Employee Experience and Leadership) to educate all of our employees and sub-trades on anti-Black racism.
-ABEEL has organized a ‘Say No to Anti-Black Racism” week for the week of October 5, 2020 which includes a survey that will be available on all EllisDon sites across the company.
-The intent is to provide our employees and members of our subcontractor community a platform to share their experiences and provide suggestions on how to create a more inclusive workplace for members of the Black community and other marginalized groups.
+ABEEL organized a ‘Say No to Anti-Black Racism” week in October which includes a survey that was available on all EllisDon sites across the company.
+The intent was to provide our employees and members of our subcontractor community a platform to share their experiences and provide suggestions on how to create a more inclusive workplace for members of the Black community and other marginalized groups.

 - President and CEO Geoff Smith signed the BlackNorth Initiative CEO pledge to devote key organizational changes and actions to address, change and end anti-Black systemic racism, led by Wes Hall.